 Having burnt our fingers by reaching Coorg later in the evening, we were careful and wanted to reach Chikmagalur well within the daylight and we did.
 But not before being smitten by the beautiful views and expanses that welcome us as we as entered Chikmagalur.
 It is not a hilly area, rather a flat kind of terrain just before the mountains started.
 Approaching this small town via spiralling roads was a joy in itself.
 Sun rays were slanting now and we were creating an alluring vision in the small ponds and water bodies on the way.
 With lush green vistas, palm trees and a wonderful cool breeze, it was heavenly.

 Taj Gateway Chikmagalur (our place of stay) is a little away from the town.
 So we were quite impressed by it.
 Places of stay at Chikmagalur are quite good.

 A drive till Mullayangiri

-The next day once again, right since the morning we were totally smitten by the weather and had a grand breakfast followed by several cups of coffee sitting out in the garden.
-Finally, we had to lazily pick ourselves up and start on a short sight-seeing around the town.
+The next day once again, right in the morning we were totally smitten by the weather and had a grand breakfast followed by several cups of coffee sitting out in the garden.
+Finally, we had to lazily pick ourselves up and start on a short sightseeing around the town.
 In the hindsight, we should have had a day more there just to soak in the relaxed feeling.